 Each director regularly notifies and discloses to the Board their interests including any matter relating to their independence.
-Directors' security holdings are set out in the Directors' Report at page 30 of the 2015 Annual Report.
+The directors' securityholdings are set out in the Directors' Report at page 37 of the 2016 Annual Report.

-The Board operates independently of management and the directors meet independently of management from time to time, as deemed appropriate.
+The Board operates independently of management and the directors meet independently of management from time to time, as the directors deem appropriate.

-The non executive directors are identified above and full details including their term as a director are set out in the Directors' Report at pages 1-3 of the 2015 Annual Report.
+The non executive directors are identified above and full details of the directors, including their respective terms as a director, are set out in the Directors' Report at pages 1-3 of the 2016 Annual Report.